SammeVEVO/SammeVEVO/README.md

 -=- Repos on my profile are private till the end of my school year (in a few weeks) many of them are incomplete or a mess.

--=- If you wanna reach me, shoot me a message on discord: @`samme`.
+-=- If you wanna reach me, shoot me a message on discord: @samme.
 I'm also reachable on twitter @ SammeVEVO_